TomTomB/ngrx-toolkit/README.md

 For a full example have a look at [the sandbox application](https://github.com/TomTomB/ngrx-toolkit/tree/main/projects/sandbox).
 The toolkit can easily be integrated into an existing NgRx store.

 ## API

+# These docs are based on version prior to 2.x.
+The new version included many breaking changes, so please refer to the sandbox app for now!

 ### `createActionGroup<Arguments, ResponseData, ErrorResponse>({method, name, scope, isUnique})`